 What Happens If You Eat Too Much Protein?

 Some say more is better; others say it has negative health effects.
-Here’s how to tell exactly how much you should be eating every day.
+Here’s how to tell exactly how much protein you should be eating every day.

-Cancer and Heart Health
+Cancer Risk and Heart Disease

 Cancer risk is associated with protein, but in regards to specific protein foods—not overall protein intake.
 Consuming more than 3.5 oz of red meats and processed meats (such as hot dogs) each day is significantly associated with increased risks for both colon and rectal cancers.
 However, consuming protein from plant sources (such as beans, soy, nuts, and seeds) is associated with a decreased risk for most cancers.